thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/merpeople/selkies.md

 ---
+collection: Harrypedia
-title: "Merpeople - Selkies"
+title: Merpeople - Selkies
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 In Harry Potter, these are simply the Scottish version of Merpeople,[^211111-7]